Due Process Procedure

 Any intern who has a work-related concern or problem concerning conditions of the internship should use the following steps toward obtaining an answer, solution or decision to the problem as soon as the problem arises.

-Trainees/interns will not be disciplined in any way for using the grievance procedure described below:
+Interns will not be disciplined in any way for using the grievance procedure described below:

 - If the intern is dissatisfied with the outcome, he/she may submit a formal written grievance to the Internship & Training Manager within five (5) working days of the last informal meeting.
 The written notice should specify the basis for the grievance, the results of the informal discussions with the immediate supervisor, and the specific action requested to remedy the grievance.
-If the Internship & Training Manager is the focus of the complaint, the written notice should be submitted to the Director of Mental Health Programs.
+If the Internship & Training Manager is the focus of the complaint, the written notice should be submitted to the Director of Behavioral Health.

 The Internship & Training Manager shall meet with the Grievant and all other individuals named in the grievance, review the issues thoroughly, and respond in writing within five (5) working days after the meeting.